Zonotora/guidos/docs/src/boot.md

 |`SS:BP`| Stack Segment : Base Pointer | Points to the address of the top of the stack frame, i.e., the base of the data area in the call stack for the currently active subprogram.|
 |`DS:SI`| Data Segment : Source Index |Often used to point to string data that is about to be copied to ES:DI.|
 |`ES:DI`| Extra Segment : Destination Index | Typically used to point to the destination for a string copy, as mentioned above.|

-## Boot loader

-With a computer running legacy BIOS, the BIOS and the boot loader run in Real mode.
-The 64-bit operating system kernel checks and switches the CPU into Long mode and then starts new kernel-mode threads running 64-bit code.

-With a computer running UEFI, the UEFI firmware (except CSM and legacy Option ROM), the UEFI boot loader and the UEFI operating system kernel all run in Long mode.